Howdy Folks

 John Gorham

-John Gorham has been stumbling around the music scene in central Alberta for a long time, pretending to be a two-bit rancher, carpenter and prospector, playing the old taverns and hall dances with a variety of country bands as a singer and bass player.
-During this time he has met some great old-time fiddlers and musicians and developed an abiding love of bluegrass, early country music and western swing.
+John Gorham has been stumbling around the music scene in central Alberta for a long time, pretending to be a cat-skinner, two-bit rancher, carpenter and prospector, playing the old taverns and hall dances with a variety of country bands as a singer and bass player.
+During this time he has met some great old-time fiddlers and musicians and developed an abiding love of bluegrass, hokum, early country music and western swing.
 Not greatly enamoured of ‘New Country’ or Nashville, he believes far more good music has come out of Texas.
-John’s been known to drive a long way to play a few fiddle tunes.
+John’s been known to drive a long way to play a few fiddle tunes and drink beer.

-John has worked briefly as a bassist with the Alien Rebels, and Washboard Hank, and also performs solo.
-He has recently been working and recording with Terry Morrison and the Swampflowers as well as backing the Almost Leather Band , Dustin Cole, and Rachelle Van Zanten from time to time.
-He has also made forays into musical theatre with “ Doc Leonard’s Road Apple Revue ”, and “ Red, the Missing Years ”, a tribute to Red Sovine which he co-wrote and produced.
+John has worked over the years as a bassist with the Alien Rebels, and Washboard Hank, the Swampflowers as well as backing the Almost Leather Band , Dustin Cole, and Rachelle Van Zanten from time to time.
+He has also made forays into musical theatre with “ Doc Leonard’s Road Apple Revue ”, and “ Red, the Missing Years ”, a tribute to Red Sovine which he co-wrote with Dove Brown, and produced.
+These days he has been working with Terry Morrison, and they have recently recorded and released First Waltz, their first album together.
+John also performs solo, rasping out his particular blend of original songs and obscure covers, and mixing metaphors as though there were no tomorrow.

-After nearly losing his hand in a bizarre puppetry accident, – some stunt which involved the juggling of miniature, lit chainsaws – ‘Lefty’, as he is now called, is back in the saddle, with a cadillac ride of a band, mixing metaphors as if there was no tomorrow.
+After nearly losing his hand in a bizarre puppetry accident, – some stunt which involved the juggling of miniature, lit chainsaws, ‘Lefty’, as he is now called, is back in the saddle, tearing it up with Terry, and with the Pleading Hearts and the Two Dollar Whores.
+Check the listings eh?

 Some places Gorham has played